nikhilGreenBot/skimpulse/README.md

 **Credit**: This app utilizes data from [skimfeed.com](https://skimfeed.com) for news aggregation.
 I, Nikhil am  grateful to skimfeed.com for providing access to their curated technology news feed.

-**Content Disclaimer**: The views and opinions expressed in the linked articles are those of the original authors and do not necessarily reflect the views of Skimpulse or its developers.
+**Content Disclaimer**: The views and opinions expressed in the linked articles are those of the original authors and do not necessarily reflect the views of Skimpulse or its developer.

 ## Trademark & Legal